HadirElnagdy/MemoryManagement/README.md

 // No strong reference cycle; objects are deallocated
 ```

-#### Managing Closures
+## Managing Closures

-Closures capture references to variables and constants from their surrounding context.
-To avoid retain cycles, use capture lists with weak or unowned references.
+Closures capture references to variables and constants from the surrounding context.
+If a closure captures a strong reference to an object and that object holds a strong reference to the closure, it can create a retain cycle.
+To prevent this, use capture lists with weak or unowned references when necessary.

 ```swift
 class ViewController {